winitzki/scall/tutorial/programming_dhall.md

 The general formulation and proof of the parametricity theorem are beyond the scope of this book.
 For more details, see ["The Science of Functional Programming"](https://leanpub.com/sofp) by the same author.
-In Appendix C of that book, the parametricity theorem is proved for fully parametric programs written in a subset of Dhall (not including type constructors and other type-valued functions).
+In Appendix C of that book, the parametricity theorem is proved for fully parametric programs written in a subset of Dhall.
+(The relevant subset of Dhall excludes dependent type constructors or quantifiers for type-valued functions.
+For example, Leibniz equality types are not supported by the parametricity theorem, as they allow us to implement functions that do not work in the same way for all choices of type parameters.)

-For natural transformations (functions of type `∀(A : Type) → F A → G A`), the corresponding law will be the naturality law.
+For natural transformations (functions of type `∀(A : Type) → F A → G A`), the automatic law will be the naturality law.

 So, the parametricity theorem guarantees that all Dhall functions of type `∀(A : Type) → F A → G A` are natural transformations obeying the naturality law, as long as the type constructors `F` and `G` are both covariant or both contravariant.